 Laws Regarding Hunting Game

-Game laws were first enacted in 1671 and were primarily put into place to keep the poorer, landless people from shooting or snaring all edible wildlife.
+Game laws were first enacted in 1671 and were primarily put into place to keep the poorer people from shooting or snaring all edible wildlife.
 Deer, hares, rabbits, pheasants, and partridges were all mentioned in the first bill.
-These laws, however, were not as concerned with the prey as they were about which humans were allowed to be the predator.
-Restrictions were placed on who could hunt and also who could own hunting dogs.
+These laws, however, were not as concerned with the prey as they were about who could be the predator.
+Restrictions were also placed on who could hunt and who could own hunting dogs.
 Some sources maintain that illegal hunting season laws weren’t strictly imposed until the 1830s.
-While this may have been true, depending on how important one was or who one knew, it was James I (1566-1625) who initially named times during which it was illegal to kill certain classes of game.
-There were also many books, such as The Shooter’s Guide of 1816, which mention illegal shooting and trapping periods.
+This is unclear as it was James I (1566-1625) who initially named times during which it was illegal to kill certain classes of game, and there are books, such as The Shooter’s Guide of 1816, which mention illegal shooting and trapping periods.

-Exempt landowners were allowed to name one gamekeeper to act as his deputy in the killing of game.
-However, a gamekeeper was required to have a certificate, which on average cost 25 shillings.
+Men who were exempt were allowed to name one gamekeeper to act as his deputy in killing game.
+A gamekeeper’s certificate cost 25 shillings.

 The list of birds considered game changed from time to time, but typically included the following: pheasants, heath birds, black game, bustards, woodcock, red game or grouse, partridges, quail, snipes, wild ducks, teal, and widgeons.
 Rabbits and hares were protected by game laws, as were deer.
 Foxes, on the other hand, were considered vermin and not protected.